top of page

 Develop a Personal Emotional Toolkit

-Additional Strategies for Emotional Dysregulation
+Additional Coping Strategies

 • Move Regularly: Exercise releases endorphins and reduces stress.
 Even short walks or gentle stretching help regulate emotions.

 • Set Daily Intentions or Goals: Begin each day with clear intentions or small goals to help create a sense of purpose and stability.
-Set realistic, manageable objectives to focus on what you can control.

 • Practice Gratitude Daily: Take a few moments each day to reflect on what you’re grateful for.
-This practice can boost mood, increase positive emotions, and make it easier to handle difficult feelings.

 • Seek Social Support: Connect with trusted friends, family members, or support groups for emotional validation and practical advice.
-Share your feelings with others to lighten your emotional load and help you feel less isolated.

 When to Reach Out for Professional Help

 Therapies like DBT, neurodiversity-affirming counseling, and coaching can equip you with tailored skills to manage intense emotions.
-Medication may also be prescribed.

 Book a Free Consultation With Blue Sky Learning